atmmdev/atmmdev/README.md

 In 2014, I started working as Frontend Software Developer, and I deepened my knowledge of JavaScript, React.js, and Next.js, besides gaining strong expertise in responsive design (Flexbox, Grid Layout, Media Queries), performance optimization, and code maintenance.
 I also have experience with the MERN Stack (MongoDB, Express.js, React.js, Node.js), RESTful API development, and UI frameworks like Bootstrap, TailwindCSS, and SASS.

-I continuously expand my knowledge in TypeScript, GraphQL, Docker, Nest.js, Laravel, Design Patterns, and Test-Driven Development (TDD) methodologies to ensure high-quality code and stay updated through books, Udemy courses, and YouTube channels.
-My goal is becoming a Frontend Staff Engineer.
+My goal is becoming a Frontend Staff Engineer, so I continuously expand my knowledge in TypeScript, GraphQL, Docker, Nest.js, Laravel, Design Patterns, and Test-Driven Development (TDD) methodologies to ensure high-quality code and stay updated through books, Udemy courses, and YouTube channels.
 In order to acquire knowledge in Cloud Computing, I started studying for the coveted AWS certifications (Cloud Practitioner, Developer Associate, Solutions Architect).

 I thank you for your time and consideration to read this introduction.
 I invite you to check out my portfolio at: [ATMM.dev](https://www.atmm.dev).